stuart-knock/docs/InstallationManual/InstallationManual.rst

 --------

 In order to start the application simply execute: 'sh tvb_start.sh'.
 This will run the application with default settings and start a default browser with the starting URL.
+You can also start an IDLE console with the proper environment to use TVB from a console mode by using the 'tvb_console.sh'.

 If by some reason you need to reset the database you can start with a fresh database by executing 'sh tvb_clean.sh' and after that start normally.
 (NOTE: This will reset you database and delete all your data folders so you will lose all previous data unless you have a backup)